Marcus and Millichap closes more real estate investment sales than any other brokerage firm—over 60% of which involve a 1031 Exchange.

 Vacancy Drop, Higher Rents on Tap in Chicago

-Fox Business features Marcus & Millichap’s President and CEO Hessam Nadji for his insight into an evolving real estate climate under the new administration.
+CNBC features Marcus & Millichap’s President and CEO, Hessam Nadji for his thoughts on how retail real estate is faring amid the impact of e-commerce..

 Raymond E. Demby, III joined the National Golf & Resort Properties Group of Marcus & Millichap after relocating from Cleveland, Ohio, where he worked as a property manager and leasing agent for an owner of several apartment buildings located throughout the city.
 Mr. Demby attended Case Western Reserve University’s Weatherhead School of Management in Cleveland.
 While working towards his Bachelor of Science, he had an opportunity to spend a year overseas in England, working as an intern for a non-profit organization that specializes in providing housing to vulnerable adults.
 Mr. Demby is an avid football player, wrestler and was on the track team throughout high school.
 His football career continued while attending CWRU and he graduated in 2011 with a Bachelor of Science in management and minors in both photography and entrepreneurship.
 Since joining the National Golf & Resort Properties Group in 2012, Mr. Demby has personally underwritten over $450 million worth of golf and resort assets.
 His hobbies include outdoor photography and NFL football, especially watching his favorite team, the Cleveland Browns.